 Each college or school of the University has a Dean who serves as the principal academic officer for the college or school.
 The Dean is responsible for the full range of program development within the school.
-The Dean reports to the Provost, with the deans of the schools of medicine, nursing, pharmacy, and health professions reporting in consultation with the Senior Vice President for the Health Sciences.
+The Dean reports to the Provost.
 The responsibilities of the Dean include the following:

 - 1. To lead in the design, development, and implementation of the educational program and to promote the effectiveness of the curriculum and instructional procedures. - 2.
 To provide for the recruitment and selection of qualified faculty and to foster faculty development. - 3.
 To review faculty eligibility for promotion and tenure, to conduct systematic evaluation of faculty performance, and to make recommendations to the Provost and the President concerning faculty appointments, rank, tenure, and salary. - 4.
 To preside over the faculty, assure the effective organization of the faculty, and foster faculty collegiality. - 5.
 To develop plans for the continued development of the college or school. - 6.
 To develop recommendations to the Provost and the President regarding the operating budget for the college or school. - 7.
 To foster the recognition and accreditation of the college or school by external agencies. - 8.
-To represent the school on the Council of Deans and to collaborate with administrative officers of the University in the refinement, development, and revision of University policies.

-- 9. To promote understanding and support of the school by its constituents. - 10.
+To represent the school on the Council of Deans and to collaborate with administrative officers of the University in the refinement, development, and revision of University policies. - 9.
+To promote understanding and support of the school by its constituents. - 10.
 To promote the effectiveness of library and instructional support services for the college or school. - 11.
 To promote the effectiveness of Student Affairs and to enhance the well-being and safety of students. - 12.
 To promote the effectiveness of institutional support services, plant operation and maintenance programs, and security services for the college or school.